theCapypara/riptide-docs/source/config_docs/mechanics/overview.rst

 of the repositories, that is specified in the `system configuration`_ and merge it with the one defined here.

-More information on repositories can be found under `"How Repositories work" <../using_repo/how_repositories.html>`_.
+More information on repositories can be found under :doc:`how_repositories`.

 Details about how documents are processed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~